|

 - a superclass's constructors can be called inside the subclasses constructor using super (<appropriate arguments>);

-- if the superclass's constructor is not called the no-arguments-constructor of the superclass is run by default
+- if a superclass constructor is not called from the sub class constructor, the no-arguments-constructor of the superclass is run (see below).
+If a no-arguments-constructor doesn't exist, a compiling error results.

 Homefun (summative/formative assessment): Exercises 1-5